Carrie (2002 film): Reception

 The film's special effects were heavily criticized.
 Fuller himself called the effects "cheap".
 Levesque and Gallo found their usage to be excessive, and the former said the film suddenly "shifts into a special effects bonanza".
-Another common complaint was that the film was not scary, which lead Levesque to write that "the new 'Carrie' doesn't even fit the category [of scary-movie genre]".
-Gallo found that it deviated from horror in favor of "prurient side routes", mentioning Sofer's acting, as well as locker-room and post-coital scenes.
+Another common complaint was that the film was not scary, which led Levesque to write that "the new Carrie doesn't even fit the category [of scary-movie genre]".
+Gallo found that it deviated from horror in favor of "prurient side routes", mentioning Rena Sofer's acting, as well as locker-room and post-coital scenes.
 Johnson made a similar remark on the sexual content.

 Most of the praise the film received was directed towards its cast, although Wertheimer and Arrigo were critical about the acting.
-While Clarkson, McClure, and Keith were praised by more than one reviewer, Bettis' performance was especially praised.
-Linda Stasi of the New York Post was one of the those who thought a remake was unnecessary, so she had low expectations for the film.
-Stasi, however, concluded she had been "completely mistaken"; she was positively surprised by the acting and went so far as to state that Bettis should win an Emmy for her performance.
+While Patricia Clarkson, Kandyse McClure, and David Keith were praised by more than one reviewer, Bettis' performance was especially praised.
+Linda Stasi of the New York Post was one of those who thought a remake was unnecessary, so she had low expectations for the film.
+Stasi, however, concluded she had been "completely mistaken"; she was positively surprised by the acting and went so far as to state that Bettis should win an Emmy Award for her performance.
 Wertheimer remarked that Bettis expressed the character's emotions well, and lamented that the film "affords Ms. Bettis few opportunities for such genuine acting".

 At the 29th Saturn Awards, Carrie was nominated for Best Single Television Presentation, but the winner was Taken.
-It was also nominated for the 2003 American Society of Cinematographers Awards in the "Movie of the Week or Pilot (Network)" category; CSI: Miami's "Cross Jurisdictions" won it.
+It was also nominated for the 2003 American Society of Cinematographers Awards in the Movie of the Week or Pilot (Network) category; CSI: Miami's "Cross Jurisdictions" won it.

 Aftermath

 The production of the television series was subordinated to the film's audience ratings.
 Although it obtained "strong numbers", according to Variety, the series was never produced.
-Fuller and Bettis were expected to reprise their roles, and the writer had a concept in mind: he hoped to create a series in which Carrie had to deal with the remorse and the responsibility for killing several people.
+Fuller and Bettis were expected to reprise their roles, and the writer had a concept in mind: he hoped to create a series in which Carrie had to deal with the remorse and the responsibility for killing several (234) people.
 The series would also feature Carrie and Sue on a journey to help other people with telekinetic powers.
 Fuller wrote the outline for a second episode, but NBC had no interest on it, so MGM ended their deal.
 In Fuller's opinion, "the network [n]ever intended to do a series, they were just playing the studio".

 Another remake based on the Carrie novel and the 1976 film was released in 2013.
 Directed by Kimberly Peirce and starring Chloë Grace Moretz, it was created after producers felt the 2002 version did not capture modern bullying.
 However, David Rooney of The Hollywood Reporter has described the 2002 film as a faithful adaptation of the novel.